top of page

 Louise Winter has sung with many of the world’s leading orchestras and conductors including the City of Birmingham Symphony Orchestra under Sir Simon Rattle, the BBC Symphony Orchestra under Sir Andrew Davis, the Hallé Orchestra under Sir Mark Elder, the Philharmonia Orchestra under Sir Charles Mackerras, and the Royal Philharmonic Orchestra under Carlo Rizzi.

-PERFORMANCE DIARY AND REVIEWS
+PERFORMANCE DIARY

 JOIN US

-To maintain harmony across all voice parts, we have limited places and seek singers who can read music, confidently hold their own part within four-part harmony and invest some time in learning between sessions – we provide teaching tracks to help with this.
+To maintain harmony across all voice parts, we have limited places and seek singers who can read music, confidently hold their own part within four-part harmony and invest some time learning between sessions – we provide teach tracks to help with this.
 New members join for a settling-in period, after which Lucinda conducts a private, informal assessment to understand their vocal range and ability.
 While we strive to accommodate all experienced singers, there may be rare occasions when together we conclude the choir is not the right fit.

 If you have strong singing experience, are comfortable reading a score and holding a harmony, please get in touch via our contact page – we’d love to hear from you!

-Fees are currently £15 for each month we sing, subject to six-monthly review.
+Fees are currently £15 for each month we sing, subject to six-monthly review